DeloitteDigitalUK/jira-agile-metrics/README.md

 You can also use `.json` or `.xlsx` formats.

+Note: the "Blocked Days" calculation relies on the "Flagged" feature in JIRA, showing the total number of days (rounded up to the nearest whole day) that each ticket was flagged as impeded.

 ### Cumulative Flow Diagram (CFD)

 Raw data for creating a valid Cumulative Flow Diagram, in spreadsheet format,